 “Some of the offences represent the most abhorrent and sadistic combination of circumstances that courts are likely to see,” said Judge Helen Syme during Denham’s sentencing.

-Denham will be eligible for release in 2028.
-He will be aged 85.
+Denham will be eligible for release in 2029, however, his full sentence ends in January 2035.
+Denham will be 92.

 Image source: Newcastle Herald